Rjpdude/react-verbal-reducer/README.md

 # React Verbal Reducer

-This package provides an extention to the React `useEffect` hook.
-A verbal reducer automatically applies types to reducer actions, and provides a mapped version of each action creator directly to the component.
+Verbal reducers are extensions of the React `useEffect` hook.
+A verbal reducer automatically applies types to actions, and provides a mapped version of each action creator directly to the component.

-Using verbal reducers relieves developers of the need to create overly verbose and (often times) ambiguous reducer boiler plate.
-Written in Typescript, verbal reducers will automatically interpret the action types and corresponding actions being provided within reducers, and exposed within components.
+This serves as an alternative to `dispatch`, and is especially useful within `context` providers.

 ___
 ## Install